TopMarksDevelopment/Expression-Builder/README.md

 You can serialize an expression, getting two different outputs:

--   a JSON string (for a human friendly version)
+-   a JSON string (for a human-friendly version)
 -   a `byte[]` (for more compact storage on disk or a DB)

 #### JSON serialisation